phonedude/cs533-f24/assignments/Ecker/3/README.md

 This repository contains all of the code developed while completing assignment 3

+HTTP responses for each individual URL can be found in the [responses folder](responses/)

 # Table of Contents
 - [Cookie Practices Report](#cookie-practices-report)
   - [Website Cookie Table](#website-cookie-table)